 - Is the Overseas Program right for me?

-- How is Russian Overseas Flagship different from other language and study abroad programs?
+- How is the Russian Overseas Flagship different from other language and study abroad programs?

 You have to complete at least 6 weeks of language study in Russia or a Russian-speaking country before the beginning of the program.
 Time spent in Russia as a tourist, being employed or volunteering, having an internship, or living with relatives does not count.
 Also, you cannot complete your study in Russia requirement during the summer when the overseas Capstone program begins.
-However, you may satisfy the requirement by going abroad for the fall or spring semester during your Capstone application year (i.e., if you are applying to the Russian Overseas Flagship Program 2013-14, you can study 6+ weeks in Russia in the fall of 2012 or spring of 2013, but not during the summer of 2013).
-If you are participating in a spring semester program in Russia during your Capstone application year, you may be accepted, but your participation in the year-long Capstone program will be conditioned upon your successful completion of the spring semester program.
+However, you may satisfy the requirement by going abroad for the fall or spring semester during your Capstone application year (i.e., if you are applying to the Russian Overseas Flagship Program 2017-18, you can study 6+ weeks in Russia in the fall of 2016 or spring of 2017, but not during the summer of 2017).
+If you are participating in a spring semester program in Russia/Russian-speaking country during your Capstone application year, you may be accepted, but your participation in the year-long Capstone program will be conditioned upon your successful completion of the spring semester program.

-Yes, as long as you can demonstrate the necessary level of Russian proficiency and have previously studied in Russia for at least 6 weeks.
-American Councils recognizes the fact that heritage students often experience specific language acqusition issues.
-The 2012-2013 student group includes five heritage speakers who follow a specially designed program that includes classes with other students and separate lectures that address issues pertaining to heritage speakers only.
+Yes, as long as you can demonstrate the necessary level of Russian proficiency and have previously studied in Russia or another Russian-speaking country for at least 6 weeks.
+American Councils recognizes the fact that heritage students often experience specific language acquisition issues.
+The 2012-2013 student group included five heritage speakers who followed a specially designed program that included small group classes with each other and separate lectures that addressed issues pertaining to heritage speakers only.
 Our faculty has also developed a special study manual for heritage speakers.

-No. Indeed, students are required to attend a study abroad program in Russia prior to the summer when the overseas Capstone program begins (i.e., if a student applies to the Russian Overseas Flagship Program 2013-14, he/she has to complete his/her study abroad before the summer 2013).
+No. Indeed, students are required to attend a study abroad program in a Russian-speaking country prior to the summer when the overseas Capstone program begins (i.e., if a student applies to the Russian Overseas Flagship Program 2017-18, he/she has to complete his/her study abroad before summer 2017).

-All applications submitted to American Councils must be received in our office by January 15, 2013.
-Please remember that if you are applying for a Boren scholarship or fellowship, you will need to submit a separate application to the Institute of International Education (IIE).
-Please contact IIE directly for their requirements and deadlines.
-For more information about applying, please click here.
+Please remember that if you are applying for a Boren Scholarship or Fellowship, you will need to submit a separate application to the Institute of International Education (IIE).
+Please contact IIE directly for their requirements and deadlines at email@example.com.

-The Language Flagship provides support for students enrolled in domestic Flagship institutions to participate in the overseas Flagship programs through the domestic Flagship institutions.
-Interested students should contact the domestic Flagship program where they are enrolled for additional information.
+The Language Flagship provides support for students enrolled in domestic Flagship institutions to participate in the overseas Flagship programs.
+Interested students should contact their domestic Flagship program for additional information.

-The cost of the Overseas Program varies from year to year depending on the cost of academic, housing, and administrative services in Russia and the United States.
-The program cost is also periodically adjusted for the current value of U.S. dollar and inflation in Russia.
-The cost of the 2013-14 academic year program will be $27,064 for Domestic program participants and $29,250 for at-large students (due to higher tuition cost for students who are not participants of the Flagship Domestic programs).
-In addition, students are encouraged to budget about $3,300 for meals not covered by homestays and miscellaneous expenses in St. Petersburg.
+The cost of the Overseas Program varies from year to year depending on the cost of academic, housing, and administrative services in Kazakhstan and the United States.
+The program cost is also periodically adjusted for the current value of U.S. dollar and inflation in the host country.
+The cost of the 2017-18 academic year program payable to American Councils is $22,591 for Domestic Program participants and a larger amount for at-large students (due to higher tuition cost for students who are not participants of the Flagship Domestic Programs).
+Interested at-large applicants should contact American Councils directly for more details (email: email@example.com).
+In addition, students are encouraged to budget about $2,660 for estimated living expenses not included in the official cost of attendance.

 No, there is no citizenship requirement to apply to the Overseas Program.
 However, if you are not a U.S. citizen, you may not be able to apply for government financial aid.

-To apply to the Overseas Program, you need Russian proficiency equal to 2 or 2+ on the ILR scale (Advanced-Med or Advanced-High on the ACTFL scale).
+To apply to the Overseas Program, you need Russian proficiency equal to 2 or 2+ on the ILR scale.
 You can self-test your current Russian skills using the following links:

-In 2012-13, the Russian Overseas Flagship group includes 20 students.
-They are divided into four smaller groups for the purpose of taking classes.
-Our experience shows that classes of 5 students are perfect because they afford each student a lot of instructor’s attention while allowing the students to have a meaningful conversation and learn from each other’s mistakes and successes.
+The average Russian Overseas Flagship cohort is 20 students.
+They are divided into smaller groups for the purpose of taking classes.
+Smaller class size provides each student a lot of the instructor’s attention while allowing the students to have meaningful conversations and learn from each other’s mistakes and successes.

 Yes.
-Students who successfully complete the Russian Overseas Flagship Program receive academic credits for their Flagship courses.
-American Councils has arranged for the recognition of overseas Flagship course work through Bryn Mawr College, a domestic Flagship institution, for American students who require a U.S. transcript of work completed under this program.
+Students who successfully complete the Russian Overseas Flagship Program receive academic credits through their domestic institution via grade reports submitted by American Councils.
+At-large participants receive recognition of overseas Flagship course work through Bryn Mawr College, which will issue transcripts.

-The Flagship curriculum, carefully designed by American and Russian specialists in Russian language teaching, includes several instructional components that supplement each other to provide a diverse, yet intensive language training to students.
-The curriculum components are:
+The Flagship curriculum, carefully designed by American, Russian, and Kazakhstani specialists in Russian language teaching, includes several instructional components that supplement each other to provide a diverse, yet intensive language training to students.
+The curriculum components include:

-- Intensive courses focusing on discourse development, designed specifically for the Language Flagship students,
+- Intensive courses focusing on discourse development, designed specifically for Overseas Flagship students;

-- Direct enrollment, for credit, in one of St. Petersburg State University courses in the area/s of student’s specialization,
+- Direct enrollment, for credit, in a course in the area/s of the student’s specialization at Al-Farabi Kazakh National University (KAZNU);

-If you are an undergraduate student, you need to be enrolled in one of our Russian Flagship domestic institutions prior to going overseas.
-If you have already earn a bachelor’s degree (or expect to earn it before going to St. Petersburg), you do not need to be enrolled in a domestic college or university.
+If you are an undergraduate student, you need to be enrolled in one of our Russian Flagship Domestic institutions prior to going overseas.
+If you have already earned a Bachelor’s Degree (or expect to earn it before going to Almaty), you do not need to be enrolled in a domestic college or university.

 Yes.
-In addition to Flagship courses, each semester you will be able to take one specialization course in your area of study or interest at St. Petersburg State University.
-The course will be completely in Russian, and you will take it alongside with Russian students.
+In addition to Flagship courses, in the Fall semester you will be able to take one specialization course in your area of study or interest at Al-Farabi Kazakh National University.
+The course will be completely in Russian, and you will take it alongside with Russian-speaking KazNU students.

-Yes, as long as you have already achieved Russian proficiency equal to 2 or 2+ on the ILR scale (Advanced-Mid or Advanced-High on the ACTFL scale), and partiicpated in a 6-week or longer language study program in Russia.
+Yes, as long as you have already achieved Russian proficiency equal to 2 or 2+ on the ILR scale, and participated in a 6-week or longer language study program in Russia or another Russian-speaking country.

 Yes.
 In addition to the Russian Domestic Flagship students (i.e., participants of one of the four Russian Domestic Flagship programs), the Russian Overseas Flagship Program accepts a limited number of applicants who are not part of the Russian Domestic Flagship.
 These applicants are called "at-large."
-Besides possessing the required Russian language proficiency and study experience in Russia, the at-large applicants have to hold a bachelor’s degree prior to the beginning of the Overseas Flagship Program.
+Besides possessing the required Russian language proficiency and study experience in Russia or another Russian-speaking country, the at-large applicants have to hold a bachelor’s degree prior to the beginning of the Overseas Flagship Program.
 Domestic students receive priority consideration during the selection process.
-The cost of the program is also different for the Domestic and at-large applicants.
+The cost of the program is also different for Domestic and at-large applicants.

-The Overseas Program is a nine-month-long full-immersion program conducted entirely in Russian in St. Petersburg, Russia.
-Therefore, you need to have already achieved Russian proficiency equal to 2 or 2+ on the ILR scale (Advanced-Mid or Advanced-High on the ACTFL scale) to participate.
-You will be expected to achieve a Superior level of Russian after the successful completion of the Overseas Program.
+The Overseas Program is a nine-month-long full-immersion program conducted entirely in Russian in Almaty, Kazakhstan.
+Therefore, you need to have already achieved Russian proficiency equal to 2 or 2+ on the ILR scale to participate.
+You will be expected to achieve a Superior level of Russian (ILR Level 3) after the successful completion of the Overseas Program.

 The Russian Overseas Flagship is unique in several ways.
-First, unlike usual study abroad programs, the Russian Overseas Flagship program focuses on language training in conjunction with classes in a variety of subjects.
-Second, the Overseas Flagship program provides a higher level of language instruction than most of other language study programs, with Flagship students graduating at a near-native level of language proficiency.
-Third, the Overseas Flagship program employs a combination of the most efficient current teaching methods, including special (sheltered) language courses, enrollment in classes at St. Petersburg University, individual instruction with tutors, excursions guided by language instructors, internships with local businesses and organizations, and homestays with Russian families.
+First, unlike usual study abroad programs, the Russian Overseas Flagship Program focuses on language training in conjunction with classes in a variety of subjects.
+Second, the Russian Overseas Flagship program provides a higher level of language instruction than most other language study programs, with Flagship students graduating at a near-native level of language proficiency.
+Third, the Russian Overseas Flagship Program employs a combination of the most efficient current teaching methods, including special (sheltered) language courses, enrollment in classes at Al-Farabi Kazakh National University, individual instruction with tutors, excursions guided by language instructors, internships with local businesses and organizations, and homestays with Russian-speaking Kazakhstani families.
 As a result, the Flagship students graduate with a superior command of Russian and high proficiency in all aspects of the language, from informal conversation to specialized professional terminology.
-Finally, through complete immersion and carefully designed curriculum, the Overseas Flagship students gain the inside understanding of Russian culture, traditions and habits, and behavior of Russian people, which helps many Flagship alumni launch successful Russia-related careers.
+Finally, through complete immersion and carefully designed curriculum, Russian Overseas Flagship students gain an inside understanding of Russian and Kazakhstani culture, traditions and habits, and behavior of Russian and Kazakhstani people, which helps many Flagship alumni launch successful Russian and Eurasian-related careers.